Free Wales Army: Tryweryn

 Liverpool Corporation attempted to continue with the event despite the brawl, but its speakers were unable to make themselves heard over the jeering of the crowd.
 FWA members attempted to burn the Union Flag in the crowd, while fireworks and rocks were thrown in the direction of the platform by protesters.
-The Lord Mayor of Liverpool, David Cowley, attempted to address the crowd from the microphone after stones were thrown in his direction, but found that it did not work, as the FWA had cut the wires of the ceremony’s sound system.
+The Lord Mayor of Liverpool, Alderman David Cowley, attempted to address the crowd from the microphone after stones were thrown in his direction, but found that it did not work, as the FWA had cut the wires of the ceremony’s sound system.
 Prompted by a protester wielding a megaphone, the crowd began chanting “Hen Wlad Fy Nhadau,” which was soon drowned out by the gushing of water as Cowley responded by pressing the button to release the floodgates.
 Witnessing the loss of control over the protest, Gwynfor Evans was filmed by television news cameras making an abrupt exit from the event.
 The chaos forced the event to end far sooner than organisers had anticipated, and the FWA agitators were eventually apprehended and escorted away by police for their role in the skirmish, while also drawing the attention of journalists.
+Angered by the incident, Cowley later stated: “If I’d brought the Kop with me today there wouldn’t have been a murmur out of this lot.
+They’d have been too afraid to open their mouths.
+The Kop would eat them!”, referring to Liverpool F.C. supporters.

-Following the protest, Cayo-Evans and Tony Lewis' groups joined forces, and those involved became convinced that the FWA needed to be at the forefront of Welsh nationalism.
+Following the protest, Cayo-Evans and Toni Lewis' groups joined forces, and those involved became convinced that the FWA needed to be at the forefront of Welsh nationalism.
 From this point on, the group became a focus of attention for journalists and the authorities, and a police statement on 5 November 1965 warned that any future displays of the FWA insignia could result in prosecution.
 The group was investigated by the North West Crime Squad and by police constabularies in Gwynedd and Flintshire, which concluded that it had breached the Public Order Act 1936 prohibiting the wearing of political uniforms; however, no action was taken at the time for fear of creating nationalist martyrs.

-Rumoured IRA links

-Shortly after the disorder at the Llyn Celyn opening ceremony and the ensuing media attention, Julian Cayo-Evans told the Daily Mail that the FWA had established links with the IRA, a claim published by the paper in November 1965.
-Around the same time, Cayo-Evans made similar remarks to the Western Mail, drawing parallels between the armed conflict in Ireland and the situation in Wales, stating that he regarded “militant nationalism as a matter not to be taken lightly.”
-The FWA was rumoured to have received arms from the Official IRA (OIRA), although Cayo-Evans later denied this.
-In Ireland, one rumour—used against the OIRA by its rivals within Irish republicanism—was that the OIRA had given or sold most of its weapons to the FWA as part of its turn away from political violence, leaving it defenceless when intercommunal violence erupted in Northern Ireland in August 1969.
-Scott Millar, co-author of a history of the OIRA, wrote that there was contact between the two groups (including FWA members training in Ireland) but no large-scale transfer of arms took place.
+Gwynfor Evans, when questioned by Michael Nicholson about the organisation in July 1966 following Plaid Cymru's victory in the 1966 Carmarthen by-election, stated: "I believe nobody here takes them seriously; they're sort of a comic opera group.
+Very nice chaps; they're on the right side, of course, but they like to dress up."